rivethead/Puppy.Monitoring/readme.md

 ## Publishing ##

 Now the more interesting part (I hope!).
-Using the fluent interface to define what should be published when is pretty straight forward, but somewhere you need to define *how* the event will be published.
+Using the fluent interface to define **what event** should be published **when** is pretty straight forward, but somewhere you need to define **how** the event will be published.

 The publishing is done by using a publishing pipeline made up of pipelets.
-Each pipelet takes an event (of type `IEvent`) performs an action and then has the option of returning another list of events to the put back into the pipeline.
+Each pipelet takes an event (of type `IEvent`) performs an action and then has the option of returning another list of events to be put back into the pipeline.

 There are 5 implementations (currently) of the `IPipeline` interface.